jvalls1/usa-indicators/README.md

 ## Air Quality

-* For every year [2000-2020]  there are 16 files each one for a kind of substance or measure.
+* There are 14 files for each substance to measure.
 * The structure of these files are the same.
 * A field with two letters identifying the state are missing.
 For example '01' -> 'AL'.
 It can be generate easily in the next stage of the pipeline.
 No change to original data was made.